-Some of the cross-breeds have been popular for quite sometime.
+Some of the cross-breeds have been popular for quite some time.
 Cockapoos, for example, have been around since at least the 1960s.
-They are the oldest of today’s so-called designer dogs .
-This cross-breed of a cocker spaniel and a poodle produced a smallish intelligent dog with a coat that did not shed much and required less grooming than a poodle.
+They are the oldest of today’s so-called designer dogs.
+This cross-breeds of a cocker spaniel and a poodle produced a smallish intelligent dog with a coat that did not shed much and required less grooming than a poodle.
 Several clubs sprang up to help legitimize this popular dog The American Cockapoo Club and the Cockapoo Club of America are a couple of examples.

 The Labradoodle is a newer addition.
 This cross breed of the Labrador retriever and the Standard poodle is a large dog with a wiry or wavy poodle-like coat.
 Wally Cannon is said to be the father of Labradoodles when in the late 1980s he bred the hybrid for an American couple who needed a service dog that was hypoallergenic.
 Mr. Cannon, at that time, was the breeding manager for the Royal Guide Dog Association of Australia.
 Though he reports regret for the hybrid’s creation, the Labradoodle has only increased in popularity.
 Like the cockapoo, Labradoodles have their own breed club which seeks to standardize the breed.

 It is uncertain whether or not any of these hybrids will stand the test of time.
 Breeders of many of these hybrids or designer dogs come under fire for their breeding programs.
-Many puppy mills have been associated with this types of crosses particularly of the toys.
+Many puppy mills have been associated with these types of crosses, particularly of the toys.
 The demand has been so huge thanks to viral social media videos of these cut toy dogs that puppy farmers have been producing them at worryingly huge rates.

 Although science has not backed the claims that even poodles are hypoallergenic, the need is there and the quest for that perfect dog continues in these many hybrid dogs.
 Puppies that are not the first generation of hybrids may have bloodlines that lack important information on health and temperament.
 Frequently, buyers of hybrids may not be able to research successfully the heritage and pedigree of the dog.
 Genetic defects of varying consequences can be amplified when parentage becomes unknown.